 Key human factors issues

-Whilst not a comprehensive summary, I have outlined some of the key human factors issues documented in the CSB report, using the topics on humanfactors101.com as a structure.
+Whilst not a comprehensive summary, I have outlined some of the key human factors issues documented in the CSB report, using the key topics on this website as a structure.
 Several of the failures could be reported under a number of human factors headings; which highlights that although the list of key human factors topics is a useful structure, there are many overlaps and interactions between the topics.
-This is the essence of human factors – the subject is a complex interaction of many factors, which requires a consideration of the three aspects outlined in the introduction (People, Work and Organisation).
+This is the essence of human factors – the subject is a complex interaction of many factors, which requires a consideration of the three aspects outlined in my overview of human factors (People, Work and Organisation).

 In documenting these human factors issues, the CSB investigation is clear that people were ‘set up to fail’ by system deficiencies and it would be inappropriate to focus on individual human errors.
 For example, it states that: